dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ## Deploying Karavi Metrics for PowerFlex

 This project is deployed using Helm.
-Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).
+Usage information and available release versions can be found here: [Karavi Observability Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-observability).

 If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the image lives.
-See [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) for more details.
+See [Karavi Observability Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-observability) for more details.

 ## Required Components